Walter Lofthouse Dean: The Seiners

 Dean was proficient in painting fisherman and the sea.
 With two paintings he was able to capture fisherman both going out to their vessels with nets and returning back to port.
-The “Gloucester Seiners”, while about half the size of the “The Seiners’ Return” is still 30 inches by 44 inches and was exhibited at the Boston Art Club in 1889, where it was described as “fresh, clear and airy”.
+The “Gloucester Seiners”, while about half the size of “The Seiners’ Return” is still 30 inches by 44 inches and was exhibited at the Boston Art Club in 1889, where it was described as “fresh, clear and airy”.

 It was noted in the New England Magazine in 1893 that "of the paintings presented at the Chicago World’s Fair, it is noted that "The Seiners' Return" affords the most satisfactory idea of Dean’s abilities and tendencies.
 It is pitched in a pleasant, clear, high key of color, has plenty of atmosphere and space, is animated and full of movement.
 Mr. Dean is a very clever marine painter, and is thoroughly familiar with all the details of this special province of art, in which American painters have won so many laurels."

 It was later noted in the Boston Sunday Journal in 1895 that “The Seiners’ Return, a canvas four feet high and six feet long and shows the artist’s talent in figure painting, though in a less degree than his “Market Boat at Capri” which has 18 large men, women and children in the foreground.
 This painting represents the return of fishermen to their vessels.
 They are in their tender, with their nets aboard.
 It is in the late afternoon, there is an evening glow in the sky, and the picture has a good deal of color and feeling."
 It is a companion piece to the Gloucester Seiners 1888 which represents the start to the nets.
 The Seiners' Return was exhibited in 1892 at the 67th exhibition of the National Academy of Design, then in the 18th triennial Exhibition of the Massachusetts Charitable Mechanic Association, Boston, October and November 1892, and again in 1893 at the Chicago World’s Fair.